Xnofr0st/justtalking.github.io/README.md

-# justtalking
+# JustTalking

-A social website
+- A social website, juste one inscription and you can talk together !